Satoru Nakajima: Career

-He started racing after he finished school and passed his driver's licence.
+Nakajima started racing after he finished school and passed his driver's licence.
 In 1973 he was a rookie in the Suzuka Circuit series, which he won.
 Five years later, he won his first race in Japanese Formula Two.
 In 1981 he won his first championship, thus beginning a period of domination in the series.
 He won five of the next six championships, all of them equipped with a Honda V6 engine.

 Nakajima participated in 80 Formula One Grands Prix, debuting in the Brazilian Grand Prix on 12 April 1987, bringing Honda engines to the Lotus team.
 He was 34 years old in his debut race, making him one of Formula One's oldest debutants of the modern era.
 He finished sixth, and so scored a point, in only his second race, the 1987 San Marino Grand Prix.
-During his debut season, Nakajima was outclassed by his team mate Ayrton Senna, and many questioned Nakajima's place in F1, stating that if not for Honda he would not have been there on merit.
+During his debut season, Nakajima was outclassed by his teammate Ayrton Senna, and many questioned Nakajima's place in F1, stating that if not for Honda he would not have been there on merit.